Greece blocks 35,000 migrants, plans to deport arrivals after March 1

 “Our aim is to return them to their countries,” he told the Athens News Agency.

-Mitarachi also said migrants who entered Greece prior to Jan.
+Mitarachi said migrants who entered Greece prior to Jan.
 1, 2019 and are living on its Aegean islands would be transferred to the mainland in the coming days.

 Athens announced on March 1 that it would not accept any new asylum applications for a month following the build-up of migrants at the border.
 This has triggered criticism from human rights agencies.